-Columns of the Time Columns of the TimePeriodDesignation.tab file
+Columns of the TimePeriodDesignation.tab file (in C:\SEE\LOOKUPS)

-(in C:\SEE\LOOKUPS S)

 Field Name Data Type Comment

 Hour ID Integer Hour of Day, 1-24.

 Description of Time Varchar(20) Text description up to 20 characters.
 This

 Period field is not used by SEE.

 Time Period ID Char(2) Must be a two-character description of the

 time period (e.g., AM, MD, PM, OV-or

 suggested O1, O2 if there are two

 overnight periods)